-A low interest rate helps you minimize monthly payments and borrowing costs.
+It's borrowing 101: a low-interest rate helps you minimize monthly payments and reduce the overall cost of borrowing.
 If you’re looking for a way to lower your rate without the risk of a higher mortgage payment next year, a hybrid loan may be the solution.

 Basics of Hybrid Loans

 Hybrid loans come in various forms, but they are most popular for home loans.
 This type of loan is a “hybrid” (or mixture) of fixed-rate loans and adjustable-rate mortgages (ARMs)—so you get some of the benefits of each type of loan.

 The primary benefit of fixed-rate loans is that they are predictable.
 Your lender will give you a set interest rate that won't change, no matter how long you plan on taking to pay off the debt.
 That gives you stability when budgeting since you always know what your monthly payments will be.
 A hybrid loan provides that stability for up to 10 years, depending on the lender, before the adjustments begin.

 Adjustable-rate loans typically start with lower interest rates, which makes them appealing.
 Those lower rates result in lower monthly payments.
 However, if interest rates rise (as measured by an index), the interest rate on your loan will rise as well.
 Higher interest rates will hike your monthly payments, and if you don't have the cash to cover the higher payments, then you could start falling behind on payments.